-- SENI Menu Item Number - Use the drop-down menu if implementing a recommended strategy from the SENI Menu of Investments. - For access to the SENI Menu, click HERE. - District Priority - Use the drop-down menu to identify the relevant District Strategic Plan Priority or Priorities - District Strategy - Use the drop-down menu to identify the relevant District Strategic Plan Strategy or Strategies - Targeted Student Group(s) - Use the checkboxes to identify target student groups OR to identify that the strategy is provided to all students, but primarily benefits English Learners, Low-Income Students, and/or Students in Foster Care - Status - Use the checkboxes to identify whether this is a new or continuing strategy - School Strategy - Provide a brief synopsis of the school-level program or strategy. - School Actions - List or describe the specific actions your school will take to implement this strategy or program. - Justification of Effectiveness - Provide a brief description of why the strategy will be an effective use of funds to supportTSP student outcomes, including how this strategy increases or improves services to close equity gaps for students who are English Learners, in foster care, and/or designated as low income. - Any continuing resources that were purchased in prior years should include an explanation of any evidence (e.g., data, feedback) that the continuing resource was effective in improving TSP student outcomes. - Any new resources should cite any evidence (e.g., stakeholder feedback) and/or research that suggests that the new resource will be effective in improving TSP student outcomes.
+- SENI Menu Item Number - Use the drop-down menu if implementing a recommended strategy from the SENI Menu of Investments. - o For access to the SENI Menu, click HERE. - District Priority - Use the drop-down menu to identify the relevant District Strategic Plan Priority or Priorities - District Strategy - Use the drop-down menu to identify the relevant District Strategic Plan Strategy or Strategies - Targeted Student Group(s) - Use the checkboxes to identify target student groups OR to identify that the strategy is provided to all students, but primarily benefits students identified as English Learners, Low-Income, and/or Foster Youth Status - Use the drop-down menu to identify whether this is a new or continuing strategy - School Strategy - Provide a brief synopsis of the school-level intervention or strategy. - School Actions - List or describe the specific actions your school will take to implement this strategy or intervention. - Justification of Effectiveness - Provide a brief description of why the strategy will be an effective use of funds to supportTSP student outcomes, including how this strategy increases or improves services to close equity gaps for students identified as English Learners, Low-Income, and/or Foster Youth. - Any continuing resources that were purchased in prior years should include an explanation of any evidence (e.g., data, feedback) that the continuing resource was effective in improving TSP student outcomes. - Any new resources should cite any evidence (e.g., stakeholder feedback) and/or research that suggests that the new resource will be effective in improving TSP student outcomes. - Progress Monitoring - Describe how you will monitor the progress of this strategy at your school.
+Include relevant metrics from the LCAP, the Strategic Plan, and California School Dashboard. - List Budget Items within Strategy (divided by Position items and Non-Position/Itinerant Items)

-- Progress Monitoring - Describe how you will monitor the progress of this strategy at your school.
-Include relevant metrics from the LCAP, the Strategic Plan, and California School Dashboard. - List of Resources within Strategy (divided by Position / Itinerant Items and Non-Position Items) - o Name of Resource - o Identify the resource purchased using TSP funds.
+- Name of Budget Item - o Identify the amount purchased using TSP funds.